Polymer/old-docs-site/getting-started.md

     </html>

 **Note:** You must run your app from a web server for the [HTML Imports](/platform/html-imports.html) polyfill to work properly.
-This requirement goes away if the API is available natively.
+This requirement goes away when the API is available natively.
 {: .alert .alert-info }

 ### Creating a {{site.project_title}} element